Exodia-OS/store/README.md

 # Exodia Store

-The **Exodia Store** is your graphical control center for managing software on **Exodia OS**.
+**Exodia Store** is your graphical control center for managing software on **Exodia OS**.
 Built specifically for our Arch-based distribution, it makes installing, updating, and removing packages simple and intuitive.

 You no longer need to rely solely on the command line!